 - United Arab Emirates

-In addition, please consider that regulations are quickly changing when it comes to cryptocurrency.
+Also note that regulations are quickly changing when it comes to cryptocurrency.

-Which US States Allow Bitcoin Trading?
+Which US States Allow Bitcoin (BTC) Trading?

 Cryptocurrency regulations vary from state to state and are currently in flux.

 - South Dakota